Larsy93/openwrt-speedtest-go-discord-webhook-script/README.md

 chmod +x /root/speedtest.sh
 ```

-3. Open the script and configure the following variables:
+3. Edit the script and configure the following variables:

 - `WEBHOOK_URL` – Your Discord Webhook URL
 - `FRIENDLY_NAME` – Name of your router or location (e.g. Home Router)